superfeedr/subtome/zemanta-guest-post.markdown

 Now, if you use Wordpress, you can quickly and easily integrate SubToMe with this [widget](https://github.com/superfeedr/subtome/blob/master/goodies/wordpress/subtome.zip).

-Finally, this is a very early stage project, you want to learn more, please check the [Subtome website](http://www.subtome.com/).
+Finally, this is a very early stage project, you want to learn more, please check the [SubToMe website](http://www.subtome.com/).
 [We](http://superfeedr.com/) would love to get your feedback!